mdfleming3/mdfleming3.github.io/_drafts/dictation-the-simple-solution-for-your-weak-brand-voice.md

 tags: branding strategy content marketing copywriting

 ---
 Brand voice is a business’s style of communication.
-It’s what makes your brand unique or gives it brand personality.
-It’s the style of communicating that makes a silk-stocking law firm different than a bungie jumping company.
-Brand voice comes naturally for small businesses where there are only a few company leaders.
+It’s what makes a brand unique or gives it personality.
+It’s what makes a silk-stocking law firm's communication different than that of a bungie jumping company.
+Brand voice often comes naturally for small businesses with a vision that is understood by the few employees.
 In mid-size and large companies, however, brand voice becomes more difficult to maintain.
 Don’t believe me?
-Ask any department at your company what your company does; you’ll surely hear the same answer in half a dozen ways.
-This is a sign of a weak brand voice.
+Ask five different people at a large company what the company does.
+If you hear the same answer in five different ways, the company likely has a weak brand voice.
 Luckily, there is a simple marketing solution.

 Understanding Brand Voice